nelsonudochukwu/qts3-wmb-test/outreachy/qts-index.md

 <a id="qs-v3-docs"></a>
 ## QuickStatements 3.0 Docs

-This documentation provides an introduction to the features of QuickStatements 3.0 which is an upgrade that enhances the functionality, performance and user experience of the QS platform to improve system stability.
+This documentation provides an introduction to the features of QuickStatements 3.0 which is an upgrade that enhances the functionality, performance and user experience of the QuickStatements platform to improve system stability.

 #